-The Coliseum , Oldham 524 Seating, 3 levels It is a regular producing theatre following show types from in he productions; Drama Concert/Music Musical Stand-up Comedy Children's Show Dance Pantomime The theatre produces a new fest each year attracting audiences of from across the North West of Eas further afield tive production of over 35,000 Facilities Oldham Coliseum Theatre's Main House has a classic proscenium arch stage with a permanent fore stage and a fly tower.
+The Coliseum Oldham 524 Seating, 3 levels It is a regular producing theatre, offering the following show types from in house and touring productions; > Drama > Concert/Music > Musical > Stand-up Comedy > Children's Show > Dance > Pantomime The theatre produces a new festive production each year attracting audiences of over 35,000 from across the North West of England, as well as further afield Facilities Oldham Coliseum Theatre's Main House has a classic proscenium arch stage with a permanent fore stage and a fly tower.
 The theatre also has a Studio with a more intimate capacity of 50 seats and has 5 dressing rooms (total capacity 20).
 Flexibility The orchestra pit is located underneath the fore stage but seats need to be removed to accommodate it.
 Refurbishment The Coliseum was recently renovated in 2012 at a cost of £2million.
 It received almost £21,000 for new lighting and sound equipment from a charitable company set up by Viridor - Greater Manchester's waste and recycling service, and 10 per cent was donated by Oldham engineering firm Pilgrim International, a long-time supporter of the theatre.
 The refurbishment included a new bar, two education studios and a central heating system.
 This refurbishment extended the building's lifespan by 10 years.
-Without refurbishment, the alternative would have been to close the building down entirely in 2012 until a new site was found - this would have left Oldham without a professional cheatre and live entertainment venue.
-The theatre now plans to move to a new site in the 'cultural quarter" by 2020 allowing for better connections to peer organisations like the Dldham gallery, heritage and arts centre and the library.
+Without refurbishment, the alternative would have been to close the building down entirely in 2012 until a new site was found - this would have left Oldham without a professional theatre and live entertainment venue.
+The theatre now plans to move to a new site in the "cultural quarter" by 2020 allowing for better connections to peer organisations like the Oldham gallery, heritage and arts centre and the library.
 Proposals for the centre have been drawn up by Oldham Coliseum Theatre in conjunction with Oldham Council and have been submitted for planning permission.
 The new theatre will have a 550 seat main auditorium and a 175 seat flexible studio which would become the new home for the Coliseum productions.
 It is also hoped the Coliseum's current building will remain open as a music venue or a restaurant, possibly in affiliation with the new arts centre.
 A bid was made for £4 million from the Heritage Lottery Fund, with a separate bid made to Arts Council England for £5 million.
 Through Oldham Council, the Coliseum has been approved a grant of £7.1m from Arts Council England.
 The new £25m Oldham Coliseum Theatre will be a dynamic cultural hub for the whole community and home to a rich and varied artistic programme.
 It will provide exceptional professional theatre production and a forum for people to create and learn together.
+Aiming to be a major driver in the economic and social regeneration of Oldham, providing a public space accessible to all.